Memorial Day video

 Here are some suggestions, opportunities, and other insights...

-• Active duty military or recent veterans ~ Consider volunteering as a mentor for the TAPS (Tragedy Assistance Program for Survivors) Good Grief Camp for children and teens, May 24-27, 2013, in Arlington, VA.
+• Active duty military or recent veterans ~ Consider volunteering as a mentor for the TAPS (Tragedy Assistance Program for Survivors) Good Grief Camps for children and teens.
 Learn more...

 • Help your local veterans groups (VFW, American Legion, etc.) to replace worn out grave markers/flags of deceased veterans at your local cemetery.
 Some civic groups or Boy Scout or Girl Scout troops put flags or flowers on veteran's graves on the Saturday before Memorial Day.
 Consider your cemetery's guidelines.

-• Visit a a war memorial, war monument or a military museum.
+• Visit a war memorial, war monument or a military museum.

 • Fly your flag at half-mast from sunrise until noon only, then raise it briskly to the top of the staff until sunset.
 This may be a good time to check the condition of your flag.
 If it is time to replace it, do not throw it away; bring it to your local American Legion for proper disposal.
 Learn more about flag etiquette.